Swan maiden: Russian byliny and skazka

+Swedish fairy tale

 In a Swedish fairy tale, The Swan-Maiden, the king announces a great hunting contest.
 A young hunter sights a swan swimming in a lake and aims at it, but the swan pleads not to shoot it.
 The swan transforms into a maiden and explains she is enchanted into that form, but the hunter may help her to break the spell.

 In another Swedish fairy tale collected from Blekinge, The Swan Maiden, a young hunter sees three swans nearing a sound and taking off their animal skins.
 They reveal themselves to be three lovely maidens and he falls in love with one of them.
 He returns home and tells his mother he intends to marry one of them.
 She advises him to hide the maiden's feather garment.
 He does that the next day and wins a wife for himself.
 Seven years later, now settled into domestic life, the hunter tells the truth to the swan maiden and returns her feather garment.
 She changes back into a swan and flies off.
 The human husband dies a year later.

-Finnish folklore
+Finnish folktale

 The usual plot involves a magical bird-maiden that descends from heavens to bathe in a lake.
 However, there are variants where the maiden and/or her sisters are princesses under a curse, such as in Finnish story Vaino and the Swan Princess.

-Asia

-The swan maiden appears in a tale from the Yao people of China.

-In a tale from the Kachari, Sā-se phālāngī gotho-nī khorāng ("The story of the merchant lad"), an orphaned youth decides to earn his living in foreign lands.
-He buys goods and a boat, and hires some help.
-He and his crew arrive at another country, where an old couple lived with their pet swan.
-One day, the youth sees the swan transform into a maiden and becomes enamoured.
-He buys the swan from the old couple in hopes it will become a girl again, but no such luck.
-The youth pines away with longing and his mother is worried.
-A wise woman advises the mother and son to prepare a mixture of ashes and oil, procure a yak's tail and to pretend to fall asleep at night.
-The swan takes off her animal clothing and, as a human, begins to "worship her country's gods".
-The youth awakes, takes the plumage and tosses it in the fire.
-The maiden faints, but the youth uses the mixture on her and fans her with the yak's tail.
-She awakes and marries the human, giving birth to many children.

-America
+Native American folktale

 A Native American tale has the character of the Red Swan, a bird of reddened plumage.
 The bird attracts the attention of a young warrior, who goes on a quest to find her.